Back To Search Results

 Evaluation

 Crocodile tears syndrome is a diagnosis of exclusion.
-Slit lamp examination of the eye and appendages is usually done to rule out other causes of epiphora.
-The basal tear secretion of an individual can be assessed by using Schirmer's test.
-In the case of crocodile tears syndrome, it can be performed before and after gustatory stimulation to document increased tearing after salivation.
-It is also important to rule out other differentials.
+Slit-lamp examination of the eye and its appendages is typically performed to rule out other causes of epiphora.
+Basal tear secretion can be assessed using the Schirmer test, which, in cases of crocodile tears syndrome, may be conducted before and after gustatory stimulation with sweet or sour candy to document increased tearing following salivation.
+Neuroimaging with magnetic resonance imaging (MRI) may provide insights into the pathogenesis.
+Facial nerve electrodiagnostic tests, including electroneurography (ENoG) and needle electromyography (EMG), can help evaluate facial nerve function.[24]

 Treatment / Management

-Historically, many different treatment options have been used to stop lacrimation.
-A 5% solution of guanethidine was used to block the adrenergic receptors in the lacrimal gland.[6]
-Peroral treatment with propantheline bromide 30 mg was also tried.[6]
-It was also believed that instilling 1% homatropine hydrobromide in the conjunctival sac would lead to secretomotor nerve blockade.[6]
-However, the side effects of these pharmacological modulations outweighed their therapeutic outcome, and thus, presently, they are not the preferred line of treatment.
-(B3)
+Various treatments have been used historically to reduce lacrimation.
+A 5% guanethidine eye drop was employed to block adrenergic receptors in the lacrimal gland, while oral propantheline bromide at a dose of 30 mg was also attempted.
+Additionally, instilling 1% homatropine hydrobromide into the conjunctival sac was believed to block secretomotor nerve activity.
+However, the side effects of these pharmacological approaches outweighed their therapeutic benefits, and they are no longer considered preferred treatments.

 Differential Diagnosis

-Other differentials include nasolacrimal duct obstruction, conjunctivitis, and allergies.
-These conditions are not associated with hyperlacrimation, and typically the patient will give no history of increased tearing while eating food.
-Furthermore, in crocodile tears syndrome, the clinical examination of the eye and its appendages will be within normal limits.
-Also, a latency of 6 months is usually present between the onset of facial nerve palsy and crocodile tears syndrome for the nerves to regenerate.[9]
+Other differential diagnoses include NLDO, conjunctivitis, and allergies.
+These conditions do not involve hyperlacrimation, and patients typically do not report increased tearing while eating.
+In crocodile tears syndrome, clinical examination of the eye and its appendages is usually unremarkable.
+Additionally, a latency of about 6 months between the onset of facial nerve palsy and the development of crocodile tears syndrome is expected, allowing time for nerve regeneration.[30]

 Enhancing Healthcare Team Outcomes